shureek/PSBinaryHelper/readme.md

  - `New-BinaryData` - create binary data with template or random
  - `Format-BinaryData` - for viewing binary data
+ - `Read-BinaryData` - for reading data from file
  - `Write-BinaryData` - for writing binary data to file

 All cmdlets should work with some binary data chunks and collections of them.
 So I need to create suitable class for it.
 Something like `DataChunk`.